rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-go.md

 }
 </pre>

-then connect to RabbitMQ server
+Then, inside a new function `Send()`, we will connect to the RabbitMQ server:

 <pre class="lang-go">
 conn, err := amqp.Dial("amqp://guest:guest@localhost:5672/")